-Admission Requirements for Higher Education Institutions Romania
+Admission Requirements for Higher Education in Romania

 Higher education institutions in Romania deliver high-quality programmes/courses accepted worldwide.
 Students can apply to English, French or Romanian programmes in Romanian higher education institutions